COVID-19 : Federal Government Assistance

 Rules are applicable to the addition of temporary federal benefits to those received under a program of the Ministère du Travail, de l’Emploi et de la Solidarité sociale.

-Information on financial assistance or your request for assistance
+Information on financial assistance or your application for assistance

 Information on your file